denizalti/openreplica/src/README.txt

 (3.6) creating bundles

-      To create bundles to use at the server and client sides you can use the Makefile provided.
+      To create bundles to use at the server and client sides you can use the Makefile provided under 'concoord/'

-(3.6.1) create server bundle

-	To create a server bundle:
+(3.6.1) to create a server bundle:

-	$ make node
+	$ make server

-(3.6.2) create client bundle

-	To create a client bundle:
+(3.6.2) to create a client bundle:

 	$ make client